jkinman/PowerHODL/README.md

 ---

-## Ready to Accumulate More BTC?
+## Ready to Build Your BTC Stack?

-Stop losing BTC to emotional trading.
-Start accumulating BTC systematically.
+**Bear markets separate the builders from the speculators.** Stop losing BTC to fear and emotional trading.
+Start accumulating BTC systematically with PowerHODL's automated intelligence.

 ```bash
 git clone https://github.com/jkinman/PowerHODL.git